Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 The house was a-bustle with happy noise and fulfilling busyness.
 As a kid, this was the best part of the movies I saw.
 I loved watching families come together, make together, and laugh together.

-Thanksgiving is a time to gather with family and be grateful.
+Thanksgiving is a time to gather with family and friends, and be grateful.
 It’s celebrated differently in different parts of the country and the world.
 Thanksgiving traditions may vary from family to family, but what unifies us all is gratefulness.

 Family traditions are a big part of our kids’ childhood.
 It’s a big part of the memories we make together with our families.
 Old Thanksgiving traditions are great, but sometimes it’s nice to add something new to the mix.
 This post contains affiliate links.
 This means if you make a purchase after clicking a link, I will earn a small commission, but it won’t cost you a penny more.
 Click here to read my full disclosure policy.